Cranberry Gin Fizz

 Pour the cranberry syrup into a cocktail shaker along with most of the remaining ingredients (just not the ice or club soda quite yet).
 Then one raw egg white goes in to give it that classic foam on top that a gin fizz is known for.

-Pour into a glass—we recommend a low-ball or champagne glass—then top off with club soda.
-If you’re feeling fancy and festive, garnish it with some fresh cranberries and/or rosemary sprigs.
+Step 4: Pour into a glass (I recommend a low-ball or champagne glass), then top off with club soda.
+If you're feeling fancy and festive, garnish it with some fresh cranberries and/or rosemary sprigs.

 This pretty pink cocktail gets its festive fizz thanks to a secret ingredient!
-Serve these up as the signature cocktail at your next Christmas party.
+Serve this Cranberry Gin Fizz up as the signature cocktail at your next Christmas party.

 Print Pin Rate